Multipole and Berezinskii-Kosterlitz-Thouless Transitions in the Two-component Plasma: Large deviations lower bound

 \subsection{Parity and cancellations}

 This section contains the cancellation arguments that form the starting point of the proof of the absolute convergence of the cluster expansion series appearing in Lemma \ref{lemma:start low}.
-Recall that by Lemma \ref{lemma:errortilde}, the weight $\tilde{v}_{ij}$ typically decays as the inverse of the square distance if the distance between dipoles $i$ and $j$.
+Recall that by Lemma \ref{lemma:errortilde}, the weight $\tilde{v}_{ij}$ typically decays as the inverse of the square distance between dipole $i$ and $j$, provided this distance is larger than $r_i$ and $r_j$.
 The key issue is that $\dist^{-2}$ is not integrable at infinity in dimension $2$.
 Therefore, the absolute convergence of the cluster expansion series, even with truncated weights at distance $\ve_0 \Cut$, is nontrivial.

 A crucial ingredient in the argument is the observation that if one of the dipoles is flipped, then the interaction is changed into its opposite.
 In other words, the dipole-dipole interaction is an odd function of both dipole vectors.